Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-01-16-Harlan-Ellison-“Repent,-Harlequin!”-Said-the-Ticktockman.md

 # Core: 4/9.
+Actually, I didn't get the meaning of this story.
+The dystopia was not fully depicted to show punctuality was a bad thing.
+If someone keeps you busy and don't want you yo have leisure, it maybe owing to the fact that they want to manipulate you entirely without a good time to think thoroughly and properly.
-One way to judge whether your nation is tyranny or not is to see whether the top tier obey the same rules they set for the lower.
+One way to judge whether your leader is tyrant of this type or not is to see whether they obey the same rules they set for you.

 # Character: 3/9.
 I cannot resonate with most of characters.
-They are all actually boilerplate without character arcs.
+They are all actually boilerplates without arcs for merely the theatrical effect.
 ```
 Ticktockman = bad tyrant
 joker = good rebel
 ```

 # World and Others: 2/9.
 How could everyone believe it reasonable to relate unpunctuality with death?
+Since people laughed at Harlequin, in all probability they didn't like it either.
+How did it happen and why did it last?
 How could Ticktockman know whether a person was punctual or not in their private affairs?
-Did there exist any opportunity to appeal?
+Did there exist any opportunity to appeal to the punishment?

 # Overall: 3/9.
-I think it just a little more funny than Paul Scheerbart's The New Overworld.
 Like Vonnegut, I prefer Ellison's writing skill to his world-building.
-They three are the same type of writers I mildly dislike.
+They are the same type of writers I mildly dislike for their gimmickry rather than sincerity or true wisdom.